mikelawrence/RPi-Hat-Thermocouple/README.md

 |        1        |        0        | TC3          |
 |        1        |        1        | Invalid      |

 [Spidev](https://github.com/doceme/py-spidev) is a commonly used Python library for Raspberry Pi SPI programming.
 This library is most likely already installed but if not install it with `sudo apt-get install python3-spidev`.
 Assuming you already cloned this repository issue the following commands to see the DS18S20 PCB and thermocouple temperatures.
-Note when I ran the test on my board thre was only one connected thermocouple so the other MAX31855K's show as 'No thermocouple connected'.
+Note when I ran the test on my board there was only one connected thermocouple so the other MAX31855K's show as 'No thermocouple connected'.
 ```
-cd ~/Documents/RPi-Hat-Thermocouple/code/
-./test.py
+~/Documents/RPi-Hat-Thermocouple/code/test.py
 Press Ctrl-C to quit.

 DS18S20 on PCB: 31.94C / 89.49F